-Evaluating testimony is hugely important in both civil and criminal justice.
+Evaluating lay testimony is important in both civil and criminal justice.
 For example, whether a witness is reliable can make the difference between conviction and acquittal of a defendant, or a person being granted leave to remain rather than facing deportation.
 However, It is difficult to determine accurately whether a person providing testimony is being truthful and is likely to be accurate in their assessments.
-Scientific research provides insight into cues that might help us evaluate testimony more accurately, but this insight is not utilised by legal systems.

 For more information on our work on testimony evaluation, please get in touch via the contact us page.